TatianaGV/rap-paraphaser/README.md

 5. You come into cgi-bin, now identical changes for rephrase.py, associate.py:
 Find the line model = gensim ... (datapath ("muam.nikhost -....... / model.bin"))
 6. Change this muam.nickhost ... (everything up to model.bin) to the path to the model.bin file (lies in cgi-bin).
 It is especially important if there are Russian letters on the way!
 And also important - all the slashes should be "/" !!!!
 In Windows, they are defaulted to the other side, change !!!
-7. You go to the console, go to www, write - python -m http.server —cgi (2 minuses!): 8000
+7. You go to the console, go to www, write - python -m http.server —cgi (2 minuses!)
+8000
 8. localhost: 8000 / is waiting for you :)